raystubbs/zero/doc/Markup.md

 ```

 Either keywords or strings can be used for the event name, but they shouldn't be mixed.

+### `:zero.core/bind`
+This should be given as a map of `prop-name -> watchable`.
+The `watchable` will
+be bound to the named prop; so when its value changes, so the prop will be updated
+accordingly.
+If the `watchable` can also be deref'd, then it'll be deref'd for
+an initial value.

 ### `:zero.core/style`
 This prop allows an inline style for the element to be given as a map.